-For people learning English as a second or foreign language, pronouns can be difficult because they are expressed differently in their native language.
+For people learning English as a second language, pronouns can be difficult because they are expressed differently in their native language.
 “It” doesn’t exist in many languages, reflexive verbs are formed differently, and some languages only have one relative pronoun.
 Mastering English pronouns takes a lot of time and practice.

 Native English speakers sometimes have a hard time choosing the correct pronoun in English because some of the pronouns are homonyms.
 For example:

 The biggest problem people have with pronoun usage in English is choosing between subject and object pronouns.
 Luckily, if you are a native English speaker, it’s a pretty easy fix.
 How many times have you heard sentences like these and cringed?